-Our Therapy assistant is very skilled in supporting all therapy staff (OT, SALT, RMN) with the children’s individual therapy plans, she works with all of the children building a supportive therapeutic relationship.
-Our Therapy Assistant is a link between the classroom and therapy linking learning with therapeutic activities, and also spends a lot of her time using LEGO as a therapeutic tool.
+Our Assistant Therapist is very skilled in supporting all therapy staff (OT, SALT, RMN) with the children’s individual therapy plans, she works with all of the children building a supportive therapeutic relationship.
+Our Assistant Therapist is a link between the classroom and therapy linking learning with therapeutic activities, and also spends a lot of her time using LEGO as a therapeutic tool.

 Mental Health Practitioner;